Occidental will suspend standardized testing requirements for first-year and transfer applicants applying for Fall 2022 & Fall 2023.

 - In what other ways can I demonstrate my abilities and passions to Occidental?

-- My school has decided that all courses will be graded pass/fail for Spring 2020.
+- My school has decided that all courses will be graded pass/fail.
 Does this mean it is more important for me to submit standardized testing?

 - Is standardized testing required for students who have been homeschooled throughout high school?